This page provides brief definitions and links to more information of terms that are used in the Anthos Service Mesh documentation.

 - A YAML file containing an

 IstioOperatorcustom resource (CR).
-You use overlay files to configure the control plane.
+You use overlay files to configure the in-cluster control plane.
 You can override the default control plane configuration and enable Supported optional features in a YAML file that you pass to

-install_asmscript.
+asmcli install.
 You can layer on more overlays, and each overlay file overrides the configuration on the previous layers.
 See Enabling optional features for the YAML that you can use to enable features that aren't enabled by default.

 - primary cluster